-(a) At pumping stations.

-(b) At MHs where pumping stations discharge to a gravity pipe.
+- (a) At pumping stations. - (b) At MHs where pumping stations discharge to a gravity pipe.

-In such situations vent shafts shall be installed as per the requirements of WSA 02 and WSA 04.
+In such situations vent shafts shall be installed as per the requirements of WSA 02 and WSA 04, and shall incorporate odour filtration.

 7.3.10 Connections